 With Italy being severely hit by the pandemic at the beginning of 2020, how has the Italian government and Italian brands, such as yours, overcome these difficulties in order to prepare for the new normal?

 The pandemic has not disrupted the activities of the Consortium.
-We immediately geared up to continue our quality controls to safeguard and protect consumers.
-We also continued our control activities on the markets with special focus on protection at the international level.
+We immediately geared up to continue our quality controls in order to continue safeguarding and protecting consumers.
+We also continued our control activities on the markets with a special focus on protection at the international level.

 In addition, the market has rewarded us during this period of crisis and uncertainty.
 Data has shown that our strong brand and solid positioning with consumers has acted as the best antidote to curb the commercial impacts of Covid-19.
 We now need everyone’s contribution to protect the product and prevent the risks associated with an extremely uncertain autumn both in Italy and abroad.